-- Possession - The penalties vary depending on the amount and type of drug.
-Less than 20 grams of marijuana is a first-degree misdemeanor, punishable with a year in jail and a $1,000 fine.
+- Possession - The penalties for drug possession will vary depending on the amount and the type of controlled substance involved.
+Less than 20 grams of marijuana is a first-degree misdemeanor, for example, punishable by a year in jail and a $1,000 fine.

 - Possession with Intent - Should the defendant have enough of a drug in their possession, as well as paraphernalia or materials, the law enforcement may deem they were only in possession of the drugs because they intended to sell or distribute it.

 - Manufacturing - Similar to cultivation, manufacturing refers to the illegal production of drugs; however, this is done through heat and chemicals.
-For example, manufacturing cocaine or having a meth lab would be considered manufacturing drugs.
+Producing cocaine or having a meth lab would be considered manufacturing drugs.

 - Trafficking- Trafficking is the selling, purchasing, manufacturing, and delivering of drugs.
 This could be local, across state lines, or even internationally.
-Penalties for this can be severe and can range into the hundreds of thousands of fines, as well as jail time.
+Penalties can be severe and may range into the hundreds of thousands of fines, as well as prison time.